 Prime, iTunes, Apple TV, Google Play, Direct TV, Dish and other online platforms.

-When Martin’s not touring theaters and clubs, he can be found as a top-rated headliner on Carnival Cruise Lines, or hosting his weekly Podcast for Broadcast, called “A Stand Up Dad,” where Martin interviews celebrities and news-makers about the state of being a modern-day dad.
+When Martin’s not touring theaters and clubs, he can be found as a top-rated headliner on Carnival Cruise Lines, or hosting his weekly Podcast for Broadcast, called “I Tell U Wit".
+Martin is also an accomplished songwriter.

 Martin and his wife, Michele, also operate Cowboys Who Care, a non-profit organization that provides smiles, support and free cowboy hats to kids with cancer or life-threatening illnesses.